Pat Robertson controversies: Comments about assassinating Nicolas Maduro

 On April 4, 2019, amidst the Venezuelan presidential crisis, Robertson called for the assassination of Nicolás Maduro.
-Robertson called for the United States to take out Maduro with a “hellfire missile” strike.
+Robertson called for the United States to take out Maduro with a "hellfire missile" strike.
 Maduro survived a drone attack in 2018.
-Robertson’s remark occurred 14 years after Robertson called for the assassination of Chavez.
+Robertson's remark occurred 14 years after Robertson called for the assassination of Chavez.

-Attributing statement to Barry W. Lynn
+Attributing a statement to Barry W. Lynn

-On the November 5, 2005, airing of The 700 Club, Robertson claimed that Reverend Barry W. Lynn, director of Americans United for Separation of Church and State, said that "if a church is burning down, the local community could not send the fire engine to put the fire out because that would violate, quote, separation of church and state."
+On the November 5, 2005, airing of The 700 Club, Robertson claimed that Reverend Barry W. Lynn, the director of Americans United for Separation of Church and State, said that "if a church is burning down, the local community could not send the fire engine to put the fire out because that would violate, quote, separation of church and state".
 Rev. Lynn responded, denying the allegation and saying "I've seen [Robertson] take pot shots at me with information I have repeatedly told them is not true.
 Robertson, for example, continues to tell national television audiences that I believe that a public fire department can't go to a burning church without violating the separation of church and state.
 He apparently uses this "anecdote" to demonstrate my radical, wacky beliefs.
 Trouble is (for him), I never said it and don't believe it."
 Robertson also drew criticism from Focus on the Family for the statement in their magazine, Citizen, saying that "One Christian conservative leader [presumably Robertson] has mistakenly suggested that Lynn would say a burning church shouldn't be able to call the fire department lest it violate the bounds of church-state separation."

-Comments on Dover, Pennsylvania
+Comments about Dover, Pennsylvania

 On his November 10, 2005, broadcast of The 700 Club, Robertson told citizens of Dover, Pennsylvania that they had rejected God by voting out of office all seven members of the school board who support intelligent design.

 "I'd like to say to the good citizens of Dover: if there is a disaster in your area, don't turn to God, you just rejected him from your city", Robertson said on his broadcast.

 "And don't wonder why he hasn't helped you when problems begin, if they begin.
 I'm not saying they will, but if they do, just remember, you just voted God out of your city.
 And if that's the case, don't ask for his help because he might not be there."

 In a written statement, Robertson later clarified his comments:

 "God is tolerant and loving, but we can't keep sticking our finger in his eye forever.
 If they have future problems in Dover, I recommend they call on Charles Darwin.
 Maybe he can help them."